-- transfer all or part of it to your student loan - transfer all or part of it to cover someone else's income tax or student loan.
-We'll direct credit any balance to your bank account or send you a cheque - transfer all or part of it to your 2015 provisional tax - have it direct credited to a bank or other deposit account, eg, a building society account - receive a cheque in the mail.
+- transfer all or part of it to your student loan - transfer all or part of it to cover someone else's income tax or student loan - transfer all or part of it to your 2017 provisional tax - have it direct credited to a bank or other deposit account, eg, a building society account shown at Question 8.

-If you've made payments towards your 2015 provisional tax and, after completing this return, find you have less or no provisional tax to pay, we can include the overpayment in the amount we refund or transfer.
+If you've made payments towards your 2017 provisional tax and, after completing this return, find you have less or no provisional tax to pay, we can include the overpayment in the amount we refund or transfer.
 Print the overpaid amount in Box 34A.